yorevs/homesetup/README.md

 - Intuitive visual input methods for selecting, choosing, and form data within scripts.
 - Supports Linux and macOS, expanding its compatibility to a wider range of operating systems.
 - Can be tried on a [Docker](https://hub.docker.com/repository/docker/yorevs/hhs-fedora/general) container beforehand, ensuring a **risk-free trial**.

+## Integrations

+HomeSetup offers seamless integration with a variety of tools to enhance productivity and customization:

+- **[Starship](https://starship.rs/):** Elevate your terminal experience with this highly customizable prompt.
+- **[ColorLS](https://github.com/athityakumar/colorls):** Add colorized and feature-rich directory listings for improved readability.
+- **[FZF](https://www.redhat.com/sysadmin/fzf-linux-fuzzy-finder):** Enjoy the power of fuzzy search for rapid navigation and command-line operations.
+- **[GTrash](https://github.com/umlx5h/gtrash):** Manage file deletion effortlessly with this trash-cli alternative.
+- **[NeoVim](https://neovim.io/):** A hyper-extensible, modern rewrite of Vim, offering improved performance and enhanced plugins for developers and power users.
+- **[Sdiff](https://man7.org/linux/man-pages/man1/sdiff.1.html) + [Colordiff](https://www.colordiff.org/):** Compare and colorize file differences directly in your terminal, providing an intuitive way to track changes between files.

 ## Catalina moved from bash to zsh